acruzpr/protein-shop-vagrant/README.md

 The project has these Vagrant boxes configured:

-  * centos-6.4-x86_64 - CentOS 6.4 64-bit
+  * centos-6.4-x86_64 - CentOS 6.4 64-bit with GUI enabled
-  * ubuntu-precise-x86_64 - Ubuntu 12.04 64-bit
+  * ubuntu-precise-x86_64 - Ubuntu 12.04 64-bit with GUI enabled

+Once launched you can log in to the machines with user `vagrant` and password `vagrant`.
+Running this command in the project directory will also log you in as user `vagrant` over SSH:

+    vagrant ssh centos-6.4-x86_64

+This user has full sudo rights, so you can upgrade to root access from the command line with `sudo su` as usual.

-Note that if you run "vagrant up" without any arguments then both boxes will launch, which is probably not what you want.
+Note that if you run `vagrant up` without any arguments then both boxes will launch, which is probably not what you want.

 What Happens if Vagrant Setup Fails?